-If you are looking for a mid-century modern or contemporary home, San Francisco's District 5 is a great place to start your search.
+Find the newest District 5 mid-century modern homes for sale & District 5 real estate below.
+If you're looking for a mid-century modern or contemporary home, San Francisco's District 5 is a great place to start your search.
 At first glance, the Central District may appear to be full of Victorian houses, Edwardian flats, and charming cottages.
-Look again, however, and you’ll find enough mid-century and contemporary gems to please even the most discriminating modernist palate.
+Look again, however, and you'll find enough mid-century and contemporary gems to please even the most discriminating modernist palate.
+For further information about architecturally unique properties for sale in District 5 or to schedule a private showing, contact your San Francisco real estate experts today!
+Read more about District 5 modern real estate.

 San Francisco's Twin Peaks or Clarendon Heights neighborhoods might be a good place to begin your search if mid-century design is on your radar.
 Both neighborhoods were developed after World War II, and include homes designed by John Funk, Anshen & Allen, Charles Warren Callister, and Malone & Hooper.
 Although many of the homes have been remodeled, it is still possible to find a mid-century treasure in its original condition.